giriraj-g0511/Caculator-JavaConsole_And_WebPage/README.md

 # 📱 Calculator-JavaConsole_And_WebPage

 ## 🌟 Overview
-This repository contains two calculator applications: a simple console-based calculator written in Java and a web-based scientific calculator implemented with HTML, CSS, and JavaScript.
+This repository contains three calculator applications: a simple console-based calculator written in Java and a web-based scientific calculator and web-based basic calculator implemented with HTML, CSS, and JavaScript.
 Users can perform basic arithmetic and scientific calculations through both interfaces.

 ## 🔧 Features